Viewing Room Main Site

 Four Artists Explore Abstraction, Wired Gallery, High Falls, NY

-2018 New Gallery Artists, Hostler Burrows, New York, NY
+New Ceramic Artists, Hostler Burrows, New York, NY

 Hot Pots, Clay Art Center, Port Chester, NY